 Read our newsletters to stay up to date on all things Big Sister Boston!

 Mission & Vision

 Our mission is to ignite girls’ passion and power to succeed through positive mentoring relationships with women and enrichment programs that support girls’ healthy development.
 Ultimately, our vision is to create a mentor-rich community in which every girl has access to the individual nurturing, guidance, and support she needs to become a confident, competent and caring adult.
 We are a national model for gender-intentional mentoring for girls which can be replicated in other mentoring programs.

 Big Sister Boston is proud to be recognized by Big Brothers Big Sisters of America as the 2015 national Agency of the Year for our substantial growth in the number of children served, quality and length of mentoring relationships, and increased revenues that support our agency financially.
 We believe that all children can benefit from the care and guidance of an adult mentor and, that when girls’ unique needs are addressed, they thrive with increased confidence, improved relationships and the ability to achieve their individual goals.
-We are part of a network of more than 300 Big Brothers Big Sisters of America agencies.
+We are part of a network of 250 Big Brothers Big Sisters of America agencies.
 We are the only affiliate solely serving girls.

 We believe we can only do our work effectively if we value:

 Community: A diverse constituency of stakeholders with joint ownership and collaborative participation in the vision and mission

 Courageous Communication: Taking a risk, challenging norms, asking questions, owning our intent and our impact, listening, and seeking and accepting feedback in order to improve outcomes

 Cultural Responsiveness: Genuinely embracing, working with, and continually learning about cultural differences